British-Columbia/Provincial-Court/Rules of Procedure/Rules of Procedure.md

 - A description clearly stating the causes of action;
 - The relief being sought;
 - The date of when the Notice of Claim was filed; and
-- The signature of the person filing the Notice of CLaim.
+- The signature of the person filing the Notice of Claim.

 **Rule 1.2.1.** If the Court cannot determine the reasoning for the lawsuit, it shall have the claims dismissed.